sk4rm/sjsu-cs152-project/README.md

 # vishellize

-**vishellize** (portmanteau of "visualize" and "shell") is a command-line utility for rendering images as colored text in your terminal.
+**vishellize** (portmanteau of "visualize" and "shell") is a command-line utility for rendering images as colorful text in your terminal.

+Your terminal should support true 24-bit color and is using a monospace font (e.g. Consolas, JetBrains Mono, etc.).

 ## Usage